iiscleap/Coswara-Data/README.md

 #### This is the data repository for Project Coswara. (https://coswara.iisc.ac.in/)

 <p>Each folder contains metadata and recordings corresponding to a person.
+The audio recordings are in wav format.

 Voice samples collected include breathing sounds (fast and slow), cough sounds (deep and shallow), phonation of sustained vowels (/a/ as in made, /i/,/o/), and counting numbers at slow and fast pace.
 Metadata information collected includes the participant's age, gender, location (country, state/ province), current health status (healthy/ exposed/ cured/ infected) and the presence of comorbidities (pre-existing medical conditions). </p>

 - 2020-04-15 contains 161 samples.